Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience: The Proposed Method

-The embedding function directly impacts the classification results which the adversaries target at, and any node in $\mathcal{V}$ could potentially be compromised (i.e., some neighbors of $v_i$ might be malicious).
-Therefore, $v_i$ cannot fully trust its neighbors' embedding functions.
-Considering that the attention weights are individual functions, immune to the accumulation of malicious messages through iterative training, the weighted fusion of $\mathcal{M}_{i}^{\mathrm{rec}}$ using $\mathbf{w}_i$ can help filter out some harmful gradients, allowing for a benign update of $\mathcal{M}_i$.
+These functions affects classification results, which adversaries may target, and any node in $\mathcal{V}$ could be compromised (some neighbors of $v_i$ might be malicious).
+Thus, $v_i$ cannot fully trust its neighbors' $\mathcal{M}_{\cdot}$.
+Since attention weights are individual functions and resist malicious message accumulation, the weighted fusion of $\mathcal{M}_{i}^{\mathrm{rec}}$ using $\mathbf{w}_i$ can filter harmful gradients, enabling a safe update of $\mathcal{M}_i$.
 Specifically, the parameter of $\mathcal{M}_i$ is updated as

 where $\omega_{i,j}$ is the $j$-th attention in $\mathbf{w_i}$ and $\eta_{\mathcal{M}}$ is the learning rate for updates that is usually the same as that for $\mathcal{M}_i$ itself.